 7" x 9" Binders (25)

-Sized to fit half size materials, such as a folded sheet of letter size paper.
+7" x 9" binders are sized to fit half size materials, like a folded letter size sheet.

 If you don't properly comprehend how your binder's size is measured or the amount of materials that it can comfortably hold, you might end up wasting money on a product that won't meet your needs.
 Review this helpful information to better understand the size of your binder and how that relates to its contents.